bardawilpeter/terraform-aws-blue-green-deployment/README.md

 aws deploy create-deployment --cli-input-yaml file://appspec.yaml
 ```

+**Verifying the Deployment**
+Monitor the deployment in the AWS CodeDeploy console.
+Once it completes, visit the ALB DNS link again.
+You should now see the httpd welcome page, confirming the successful blue/green deployment with the new version of your application.

 For a detailed walkthrough of this project, please refer to the [article on dev.to]([link-to-dev.to-article](https://dev.to/bardawilpeter/smooth-and-steady-zero-downtime-deployments-with-aws-and-terraform-3aj0-temp-slug-9099150/edit)).